 A wide range of employers will participate in the fair.
-Employers will sign up throughout Feb.
-8. You can access the current list of employer attendees in Handshake.
-These lists will continue to grow until Feb.
-8, so check back frequently.
+Employers will sign up and be added.
+You can access the current list of employer attendees in Handshake.
+These lists will continue to grow, so check back frequently.

 - What is a one-on-one session with an employer like?